ausias-armesto/uvavalencia-cs2100-2024-javabasics-cs2100-java-basics/README.md

 Notes:
 - First argument is the number of elements in the array
 - Next arguments are the elements of the array

+## Assignment 6

+Resolve the Hanoi tower problem.

+Notes:
+- Use the input _args_ parameters of the main method to specify the number of disks